Pru23/html-github-hosting/README.md

-# 🖥️ Mole HTML Hosting via GitHub
+# 🖥️ HTML Hosting via GitHub

 This repository contains the files for a static HTML website used in AWS Task 2.